azmir0218/sqlalchemy-challenge/README.md

 # SQLAlchemy - Surfs Up!
 ## Objective
-To obtain Hawaii weather information for vacations purposes by performing basic climate analysis and data exploration using available climate database.
+To obtain Hawaii weather information for vacation purposes by performing basic climate analysis and data exploration using available climate database.

 ## Steps to complete: